gfrt0/DiscreteChoice/README.md

 # Estimators for Discrete Choice models, collected as I go.

-*Please direct comments/questions to me, not to the authors of the papers I am citing.*
+*Please direct comments/questions about the code to me, not to the authors of the papers I am citing.*

 ### Revelt Train (1998)
 This is a straightforward port of Kenneth Train's [Mixed Logit Maximum Simulated Likelihood](https://eml.berkeley.edu/Software/abstracts/train1006mxlmsl.html) code